Skip to main content

 Workspace Variable

-A workspace variable is saved information (number, JSON, string, or boolean) that can be accessed and used across multiple workflows within one workspace.
+A workspace variable is saved information (number, JSON, string, or Boolean) that can be accessed and used across multiple Workflows within one workspace.

 Y